 Do not touch the contacts on the processor.

 Keep the processor socket clean from any object to prevent possible damages.

 Empty processor socket must always contain a socket cover and a filler before the server is powered on.

 If you are removing the PHM as part of a system board replacement, set the PHM aside.

-If you are reusing the processor or heat sink, separate the processor from its retainer.
+If you are reusing the processor or heat sink, separate the processor from its carrier.
 See Separate the processor from carrier and heat sink